I just can’t get enough of these pineapple teriyaki pork kabobs! These sweet, salty, and scrumptious kabobs are perfect for your next summer barbecue!

 It doesn’t have to be a super fancy meal, but if it’s yummy, GET IN MY TUMMY!! 🙂

 There are quite a few foods that I would consider my favorite – lobster (obviously you can’t ever have enough lobster in your life!), steak, french fries, funnel cakes…good thing I don’t have my favorites very often, huh?!

-There’s something about the salty & sweet combo that gets me every time.
+There’s just something about the salty & sweet combo of these Pineapple Teriyaki Pork Kabobs that gets me every time.
 Oh, add chocolate covered pretzels to that favorites list too!

 Salty teriyaki sauce, sweet pineapple, crisp onions and red peppers, and super tender pork…now that’s what a great kabob is made of!